- Life & Money

 A durable financial power of attorney is also good to put in place—this appoints someone to make financial decisions for you if you’re too ill to do it yourself.

-It’s important to have this paperwork established, especially if you aren’t married.
-“You want to make sure your partner legally has the powers you want them to,” says Dan McLennon, senior attorney for advanced planning at Northwestern Mutual.
+It’s important to have this paperwork established, especially if you aren’t married, because you want to make sure your partner legally has the powers you want them to have.

-Also, discuss with your spouse or partner who you would appoint as an alternate for each of you, if either of you were unavailable to make a medical decision.
+Also, discuss with your spouse or partner whom you would appoint as an alternate for each of you, if either of you were unavailable to make a medical decision.

 2. Discuss a plan for your assets